 Mistral AI is a French artificial intelligence startup that launched in 2023.
 It builds open source and commercial AI models, some of which have achieved state-of-the-art performance on several industry benchmarks.

-With substantial backing from prominent investors like Microsoft and Andreessen Horowitz — and a reported valuation of $6 billion after its latest funding round — Mistral is becoming a formidable competitor in the increasingly crowded generative AI market.
-The company’s top commercial LLM outperforms those developed by incumbents like Google and Anthropic across several industry benchmarks, and even gives OpenAI’s GPT-4 — often considered the gold standard in AI model performance — a run for its money.
+With substantial backing from prominent investors like Microsoft and Andreessen Horowitz — and a reported valuation of $6 billion after its latest funding round — Mistral came on the scene as a formidable player in the crowded generative AI market.
+The company’s top commercial LLM traded blows with incumbents like Google and Anthropic across several industry benchmarks at the time of its 2024 release and even gave OpenAI’s GPT-4 — considered the gold standard in AI model performance at the time — a run for its money.
+And the company’s mobile AI assistant app, Le Chat, racked up 1 million app downloads in its first 14 days.

 The company also makes a suite of open source models that are freely available for anyone to use and modify.
 In contrast to some of the most powerful AI companies, Mistral has made its LLMs more accessible, arguing that, “by training our own models, releasing them openly, and fostering community contributions, we can build a credible alternative to the emerging AI oligopoly.”